jpasqua/MultiMon/doc/MultiMonGUI.md

 The Printer Detail Screen provides more detail about a print in progress.
 This screen is only available for printers that are either printing or have completed a print.
 The layout of the screen is:

 * The nickname of the printer.
 If no nickname was specified, the server name will be used.
 * The name of the file being printed.
-If the name ends with ".gcode", that will be stripped to preserve space.
-If the name won't fit on a single line, it will occupy two lines - but not more than that.
+If the name won't fit on a single line, it will be truncated, [but can be scrolled](#scroll-filename).
+If it is shorter than a single line, it will be centered.
 * A progress bar shows the percent completion of the print and the time remaining in HH:MM:SS format.
 * The line below the progress bar gives the bed actual and target temperatures as well as the target and actual temperature for tool 1 (labeled E0 for extruder 0).
 Each pair is given as Actual / Target (e.g. 60.1 / 60.0).
 These values are always in degrees Celsius.
 * The next line shows the elapsed time of the print (labeled as "Done:") and the estimated completion time (labeled "Est:").
 When a print is complete, this will show "Complete" rather than an estimate.